lRomul/argus/docs/source/guides.rst

 However, the model loading process may require customizations; some cases are provided below.

-1. Load the model to a specified device.
+1. Load the model to a specific device.
     Just provide the desired device name or a list of devices.

     .. code:: python